shr33-gaikar/Face-Recognition-Attendance-System/README.md

 ## Author 👤

-This project was developed by Shrikar Gaikar.
+This project was developed by [Shr33 Gaikar](https://github.com/shr33-gaikar).

 ## License 📄